mitchdebrah/Project_1_Blackjack/README.md

 e.
 The the purpose of the game is to have a hand with a value close to 21 without going over and also have a value greater than the other player.

 f.an ace and face card count as 21, a winning hand and its a winning hand

+g.Player1 will request another card if the value of the hand is under 17.

+h.
+There are no ties in the game design on purpose, some casinos play by such rules.